be_ixf;ym_202410 d_09; ct_50

 9. Regulatory Risk

 It’s no secret that financial markets are under the microscope for governments around the world.
-Regulatory risk refers to the risk that changes in policy could potentially negatively impact the investments domiciled in a given country.
+Regulatory risk refers to the risk that changes in policy could potentially negatively impact an investment.

 How to Manage Investment Risk